-December 31, I March 31,
+December 31,

-2( 2003 2 2004 2005 2006

-(ι unaudited)
+2 003 2 004 2 005

 Deferred tax assets:

 Current deferred tax assets

-Accrued vacation \$ 25 \$ 25 \$ 35 \$ 35
+Accrued vacation \$ 25 \$ 25 \$ 35

 Accrued miscellaneous 101

-Bad debts reserve 144 80 89 89
+Bad debts reserve 144 80 89

-Net operating loss carryforwards 3,799 3,429
+Net operating loss carryforwards 3 3,799

-169 105 4 1,024 3,553
+169 105 2 1,024

 Non-current deferred tax assets:

-Net operating loss carryforwards ( 6,646 6,612
+Net operating loss carryforwards 6,646 6,612

-Depreciation and amortization 458 437 356 261
+Depreciation and amortization 458 437 356

-Deferred compensation 49 86
+Deferred compensation 49

 Charitable contributions 12 21 51

-AMT credit carryover 164 1
+AMT credit carryover 164

-Total gross deferred tax assets 7,285 7,175 4 1,644 3,901
+Total gross deferred tax assets 7,285 7,175 4 1,644

-Valuation allowance ( 7,285) (7,175)
+Valuation allowance (7,285) ( (7,175)

-Net deferred income taxes \$ \$ \$ 4 1,644 \$ 3,901
+Net deferred income taxes \$ \$ \$ 4 1,644

 The Company records a valuation allowance for temporary differences for which it is more likely than not that the Company will not receive future tax benefits.
-At December 31, 2003 and 2004, the Company recorded valuation allowances of \$7,285, and \$7,175, respectively, representing a change in the valuation allowance of \$110 for the two previous fiscal year-ends.
-Due to the uncertainty regarding the realization of such deferred tax assets, to offset the benefits of net operating losses generated during those years.
-However, during 2005 for the three months ended March 31, 2006, the Company generated taxable income and expects and to continue to generate taxable income for the foreseeable future.
-As such, during the fourth quarter of 2005, the Company determined that it is more likely than not that it will realize its future tax benefits and reduced the valuation allowance to zero.
+During 2005, the Company generated substantial taxable income and expects to continue to generate taxable income for the foreseeable future.
+As such, the Company determined that it is more likely than not that it will realize its future tax benefits and reduced the valuation allowance to zero.

-At December 31, 2005 and for the three months ended March 31, 2006, the Company has approximately \$8,400 and \$8,318 of Federal and \$14,500 and \$12,500 of state net operating loss carryforwards available to offset future taxable income, respectively.
-The federal and state net operating loss carryforwards will begin expiring in 2021 and 2011, respectively, if not utilized.
-In addition, the utilization of the state net operating loss carryforwards is subject to a \$2,000 annual limitation.
-The Company has determined that substantially all of its net operating losses are available for future use since it has not had a "change in ownership", as defined by the Tax Reform Act of 1986, since 2000.
-The Company believes that it is possible that a change in ownership could occur if the Company completes its initial public offering as a result of the issuance of new shares of Common Stock in the initial public offering.
-If such a change in ownership occurs, its ability to use the net operating loss carryforwards may be limited.
+At December 31, 2005, the Company has approximately \$8,400 of Federal and \$14,500 of state net operating loss carry forwards available to offset future taxable income.
+The federal and state net operating loss carry forwards will begin expiring in 2021 and 2011, respectively, if not utilized.
+In addition, the utilization of the state net operating loss carry forwards is subject to a \$2,000 annual limitation.
+The Company has determined that substantially all of its net operating losses are available for future use since it has not had a "change in ownership", as defined by the Tax Reform